Carmen Romero Rubio

-Fabiana Sebastiana Maria Carmen Romero Rubio y Castelló (20 January 1864 – 25 June 1944), second wife of Porfirio Díaz, President of Mexico.
+Fabiana Sebastiana María Carmen Romero Rubio y Castelló (20 January 1864 – 25 June 1944), was the second wife of Porfirio Díaz, President of Mexico.

 Youth

 Carmen Romero Rubio was born on January 20 of 1864 in Tula, Tamaulipas to a wealthy family.
 Her parents were prominent liberal politician and lawyer Manuel Romero Rubio, and Agustina Castelló.
 Her godfather was Sebastián Lerdo de Tejada.
 She had two sisters, María Luisa (Luisa) and Sofia (Chofa).
 Known as "Carmelita," she celebrated her saint's day on the feast of the Virgin of Mt.
 Carmel, on 16 July.
 Her friends and family members organized festivals in her honor in Carmelite convents during her lifetime.